-The Stable Return Fund invests in assets, typically investment contracts and security-backed contracts, and enters into "wrapper" contracts issued by third parties.
-A wrapper contract is an agreement by another party, such as a bank or insurance company to make payments to the Stable Return Fund in certain circumstances.
-Wrapper contracts are designed to allow a stable value portfolio to maintain a constant NAV and protect a portfolio in extreme circumstances.
-In a typical wrapper contract, the wrapper issuer agrees to pay the difference between the contract value and the market value of the underlying assets if the market value falls below the contract value.
+The Stable Return Fund invests in assets, typically investment contracts and security-backed contracts.
+An investment contract is a contract issued by a financial institution to provide a stated rate of return to a buyer of the contract for a specified period of time.
+A security-backed contract has similar characteristics as a traditional investment contract and is comprised of two parts.
+The first part is a fixed-income security or portfolio of fixed-income securities.
+The second part is a contract value guarantee (wrap) provided by a third party.
+A wrap contract is an agreement by another party, such as a bank or insurance company to make payments to the Stable Return Fund in certain circumstances.
+Wrap contracts are designed to allow a stable value portfolio to maintain a constant net asset value and protect a portfolio in extreme circumstances.
+In a typical wrap contract, the wrap issuer agrees to pay the difference between the contract value and the market value of the underlying assets if the market value falls below the contract value.

-The wrapper contracts generally contain provisions that limit the ability of the Stable Return Fund to transact at contract value upon the occurrence of certain events.
+The wrap contracts generally contain provisions that limit the ability of the Stable Return Fund to transact at contract value upon the occurrence of certain events.
 These events include:

-- Any substantive modifications of the Stable Return Fund or the administration of the Stable Return Fund that is not consented to by the wrapper issuer. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the Stable Return Fund's cash flow. - Employer-initiated transactions by participant plans as described above.
+- Any substantive modifications of the Stable Return Fund or the administration of the Stable Return Fund that is not consented to by the wrap issuer. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the Stable Return Fund's cash flow. - Corporation-initiated transactions by participant plans as described above.

-In the event that wrapper contracts fail to perform as intended, the Stable Return Fund's NAV may decline if the market value of its assets decline.
-The Stable Return Fund's ability to receive amounts due pursuant to these wrapper contracts is dependent on the third-party issuer's ability to meet its financial obligations.
-The wrapper issuer's ability to meet its contractual obligations under the wrapper contracts may be affected by future economic and regulatory developments.
+In the event that wrap contracts fail to perform as intended, the Stable Return Fund's net asset value may decline if the market value of its assets decline.
+The Stable Return Fund's ability to receive amounts due pursuant to these wrap contracts is dependent on the third-party issuer's ability to meet its financial obligations.
+The wrap issuer's ability to meet its contractual obligations under the wrap contracts may be affected by future economic and regulatory developments.

-The Stable Return Fund is unlikely to maintain a stable NAV if, for any reason, it cannot obtain or maintain wrapper contracts covering all of its underlying assets.
-This could result from the Stable Return Fund's inability to promptly find a replacement wrapper contract following termination of a wrapper contract.
-Wrapper contracts are not transferable and have no trading market.
-There are a limited number of wrapper issuers.
-The Stable Return Fund may lose the benefit of a wrapper contract on any portion of its assets in default in excess of a certain percentage of portfolio assets.
+The Stable Return Fund is unlikely to maintain a stable net asset value if, for any reason, it cannot obtain or maintain wrap contracts covering all of its underlying assets.
+This could result from the Stable Return Fund's inability to promptly find a replacement wrap contract following termination of a wrap contract.
+Wrap contracts are not transferable and have no trading market.
+There is a limited number of wrap issuers.
+The Stable Return Fund may lose the benefit of a wrap contract on any portion of its assets in default in excess of a certain percentage of portfolio assets.